Azure/FTALive-Sessions/content/welcome1.md

 # Welcome to FastTrack for Azure Live

-## We will start in 5 minutes so feel free to grab a drink or a snack before we begin
+**We will start in a few minutes so feel free to grab a drink or a snack before we begin.**

-### What is FastTrack for Azure?
+## What is FastTrack for Azure?

-...a technical enablement program for organizations with cloud projects that enables the rapid, effective activation of solutions.
-It includes tailored guidance from Azure engineers that leverages proven practices and architectural guides.
+FTA is a technical enablement program for organizations with cloud projects that enables the rapid, effective activation of solutions.
+It includes tailored guidance from Azure engineers that leverages proven practices and architectural guidance.

-### What is FastTrack for Azure Live?
+## What is FastTrack for Azure Live?

-...a series of multi-customer Teams-hosted sessions delivered by FastTrack for Azure Program Managers and Azure Engineers in an interactive format, enabling direct engagement and informal forum for demos and questions to be answered.
+FTA Live is a series of multi-customer live sessions delivered by FastTrack for Azure Program Managers and Engineers in an interactive format, enabling direct engagement and an informal forum for demos and questions to be answered.

-### Housekeeping
+## Ground rules

-> **Slideless**
+> **Open forum**
 >
-> No PowerPoint, we promise!
-As we update this content you will get the changes straight away.
-The majority of this session will be driven through the Azure portal and demos to aid your learning.
+> This is an informal discussion forum for multiple customers - please don't share any confidential information here.
+This is also why we don't record these sessions, as we want this to be a safe space.

-> **Recording**
+> **Stay on topic**
 >
-> This is an open, informal discussion for multiple customers; so please dont share any confidential information (this is also why we dont record).
+> Any question on today's topic or more broadly related to Azure is fair game.
+If we can't answer everything in this session then please attend our regular FTA Live Q&A sessions!

-> **Questions**
+> **Use Teams features**
 >
-> Feel free to type them in the chat window at any time.
-Note that questions you post will be public.
-Anything on topic or Azure related is fair game.
-If we can't answer everything in this session then please attend our regular Q&A timeslot!
+> We suggest using the "raise your hand" feature to help the moderator get to you efficiently.
+The chat window will also be monitored so feel free to ask your questions there at any time (note that questions you post will be visible to all attendees).

-> **Teams**
+> **Save before leaving**
 >
-> We suggest using the "raise your hand" feature to help the instructor and support get to you efficiently.
-The chat window will also be monitored so please make use of that function.

-### Bookmarks to Know
+> You likely only have access to the chat window during the session, please open or copy any links you want to keep before leaving!

+## Thank you for your time today

+Where can you go next?

+- **Tell us what you think at [https://aka.ms/ftalive-feedback](https://aka.ms/ftalive-feedback)** - help us improve this delivery format and let us know if this has been useful.
-1. https://aka.ms/ftalive - sign up for other topics - they are open to everyone.
+- **Visit [https://aka.ms/ftalive](https://aka.ms/ftalive) to sign up for other topics** - they are open to everyone.
-2. https://aka.ms/ftalive-feedback - tell us what you think - it will help us improve.